Shaping chaos in bilayer graphene cavities: Materials and Methods

-When the boundary is rotated by an angle $\theta$, mirror symmetry is broken, and the symmetry group of the tight-binding Hamiltonian reduces to $S_6$.
+In this notation, $(p_i,p_\sigma)=(+,+)$, $(+,-)$, $(-,+)$, and $(-,-)$ correspond to the irreducible representations $A_{1g}$, $A_{2g}$, $A_{1u}$, and $A_{2u}$, respectively.
+The correspondence between the eigenvalues of the symmetry operations ($m$, $p_i$, and $p_\sigma$) and the irreducible representations is summarized in Table \ref{tab:D3d_S6_standard} (left).
+Instead, when the boundary is rotated by an angle $\theta$, the mirror symmetry is broken, and the symmetry group of the tight-binding Hamiltonian reduces to $S_6$.
 The corresponding symmetry properties and irreducible representations are listed in Table~\ref{tab:D3d_S6_standard} (right).
-Based on the symmetry analysis, we can study the eigenstates independently in each subspace.
+An extended discussion of the wavefunction symmetry properties can be found in the \textit{Supplementary Material}.

-\subsection{Level Statistics}
+\subsection{Level statistics}